-Ankle problems can cause a range of symptoms, including:
+Ankle problems can cause a range of symptoms including pain, swelling and stiffness.

 What causes ankle problems?

 Ankle problems are fairly common and can be caused by injuries such as tripping or going over on your ankle.

 Muscle weakness around the ankle can also cause ankle problems to flare-up now and again.
 It may also be due to a flare up of an existing problem.

 You may feel some pain in the muscles around your calf and foot.
 This should improve as your ankle problem gets better.

 Ankle problems can also cause limping.
 If the limp is severe, using a walking stick on the opposite side to your ankle problem may help.

 Keeping active is an essential part of your treatment and recovery and is the single best thing you can do for your health.

 Being physically active can: